PhoenixTales/wiki.gothicarchive.org/factions.md

 ## Diggers
 - miners of the _Old Camp_
-- contemptously called `work horses` or `working animals` by other camp members
+- disdainfully called `work horses` or `working animals` by other camp members
   - `KDF_40_FoeKilledDigger`: `Hey, nobody gets away with killing our working animals`

 ## Farmers of Khorinis Mine Valley